Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

 READ MORE: How Much is a Trip to Bali?

-Here is some budget tips as a rough guide:
+Here are some budget tips as a rough guide:

 - Accommodation: $10 – $30 USD per night